Ausbeth/Clan_Bot/README.md

 Characters names in the sent messages must be spelt according to how they are spelt in the "characters" dictionary.

+Messages should only contain a characters name or multiple characters name

 # Contributing
 Contributions, feedback, and bug reports are welcome!